 Hampshire Arable Systems is made up of a team of 6 agronomists.
 All members are fully BASIS and FACTS qualified.
 Find out more about our team below.

-I have been with Hampshire Arable for over twenty five years, delivering all aspects of Agronomy advice from variety selection, fertiliser planning and crop protection recommendations to cross compliance.
+I have been with Hampshire Arable for over 30 years, delivering all aspects of Agronomy advice from variety selection, fertiliser planning and crop protection recommendations to cross compliance.
 I graduated from Nottingham University with a Crop Science degree and followed that with a Post Graduate Diploma in Crop Protection from Harper Adams.
 I advise on over forty farms in Hampshire, Wiltshire, Surrey, and Sussex.
 I have also delivered advice on Cross Compliance, Catchment Sensitive Farming and Nutrient Planning.
 I hold the BASIS Diploma in Crop Protection having completed the following BASIS courses; Integrated Crop Management, Soil & Water, Conservation Management, Advanced Cereals, Nutrient Management Planning, and the Plant Protection Award.
 I deliver training on pesticide legislation for the local BASIS training courses.
-I have recently been appointed as Regional Agronomist for NIAB TAG on a part time arrangement to cover the Wessex region

 I joined Hampshire Arable Systems in 2005, after spending 3 years as a distributor agronomist with Hutchinsons, and currently provide all aspects of agronomic advice to over 40 clients in Hampshire, Wiltshire, Dorset and Surrey, covering over 20,000 acres.
 I graduated from Harper Adams in 2002, with a Degree in Crop Protection, and have recently achieved the BASIS Diploma in Agronomy.
 I have also been a member of the AICC since 2005.